numbat70/inclusion2021/_docs/accessibility/advice-role.md

 order: 8
 ---

-<blockquote class="red"><p>work in progress</p></blockquote>

 Depending on your role, there are some specific things you need to make sure you get right.
-This [guidance per job role from the DWP Accessibility manual](https://accessibility-manual.dwp.gov.uk/guidance-for-your-job-role) is good for reference.
+This [guidance per job role from the DWP Accessibility manual](https://accessibility-manual.dwp.gov.uk/guidance-for-your-job-role) is good for reference or this [guidance from NHS per role as well](https://service-manual.nhs.uk/accessibility).

 - [Creating content for others](#creating-content-for-others)
 - [Doing research](#doing-research)